wp-plugins/simple-page-ordering/readme.txt

 This plug-in is being released as a "beta" in the Google sense.
 There are no known issues, but it requires much more comprehensive testing with custom post types and environments with large number of pages before we can label it "1.0".
 You must have JavaScript enabled for this plug-in to work.

+Please note that the plug-in is currently only minimally compatible with Internet Explorer 7 and earlier, due to limitations within those browsers.

 == Installation ==